 WWL-TV New Orleans, La., has received citation from National Alliance of Television Service Assns. in "recognition of outstanding service and cooperation with local servicemen."
-Individual citations from NATSA were presented to Francis Jacob, chief of audio, Daniel F. Hynes, chief of video and Joseph E. Gros, chief of tv transmitter years ago and more.
-The aim of this experiment is to add to man's knowledge of where to look for oil deposits.
-Pictured is Dr. F. G. Stehli.
+Individual citations from NATSA were presented to Francis Jacob, chief of audio, Daniel F. Hynes, chief of video and Joseph E. Gros, chief of tv transmitter.

-WHAT CAN A FISH 8OWL TELL?
-The tiny plants and animals that grow in this "fish bowl" will be similar to those that grew in oceans fifty million
+WHAT CAN A FISH BOWL TELL?
+The tiny plants and animals that grow in this "fish bowl" will be similar to those that grew in oceans fifty million years ago and more.
+The aim of this experiment is to add to man's knowl-edge of where to look for oil deposits.
+Pictured is Dr. F. G. Stehli,

 HAY FEVER SUFFERERS may be interested to know that pollen is helpful-in the search for oil, that is.
-Here Dr. A. T. Cross studies traces of pollen in rock millions of years old to interpret underground formations.
+Here $Dr{\tau}A$.
+T. Cross studies traces of pollen in rock millions of years old to interpret underground formations.
 A comparatively new science, this study of ancient pollen opens previously explored areas to new examination.